EileenWang1996/Neural_Network_Implementation/README.md

 **7th argument:** the SGD momentum term.
 Set to None if you don't want to use momentum.

-# Example code that initialises the Neural Network class
+# Example code for running the model

 ```python
 ### initialise the model